cKlee/ecpo/examples.md

-# Examples for Enumeration and Chronology of Periodicals Ontology (ECPO)

 In the following examples a hypothetical copy of a document ```$item``` describes a holding of a periodical held by someone.

 ## Statement for a current chronology